Nasim Pedrad

-Nasim Pedrad (نسیم پدراد; born November 18, 1981) is an American actress, comedian, writer, director, and singer.
-Pedrad was a cast member on the NBC sketch comedy and variety series Saturday Night Live from 2009 to 2014.
+Nasim Pedrad (نسیم پدراد; born November 18, 1981) is an American actress and comedian.
+She was a cast member on the NBC sketch comedy and variety series Saturday Night Live from 2009 to 2014.
 She later went on to star in the Fox sitcoms Mulaney (2014–2015) and New Girl (2015–2018), the Fox horror comedy series Scream Queens (2015), and the TBS science fiction comedy series People of Earth (2017).
-Pedrad also created, produced, and starred in the TBS sitcom Chad (2021).
+Pedrad also created, produced, and starred in the TBS/The Roku Channel sitcom Chad (2021–2024).

-In film, Pedrad appeared in the romantic comedy No Strings Attached (2011), the animated fantasy The Lorax (2012), the animated comedy Despicable Me 2 (2013), the horror comedy Cooties (2014), the musical fantasy Aladdin (2019), and the comedy Desperados (2020).
+In film, Pedrad has had voice roles in animated films including The Lorax (2012), and Despicable Me 2 (2013), and starring roles in the comedy films Cooties (2014) and Desperados (2020), as well as the fantasy film Aladdin (2019).

 Early life

 Pedrad was born in Tehran, Iran.
-Although her father was able to emigrate to the United States, Pedrad and her mother had to stay in Germany, reuniting with her father when she was three years old.
+Her family left Tehran soon after she was born; her father was able to immigrate to the United States immediately, but Pedrad and her mother were forced to stay in Germany, reuniting with her father when she was three years old.
 Her younger sister, Nina, is a comedy writer.

-Nasim graduated from UCLA School of Theater, Film and Television in 2003.
+Pedrad graduated from UCLA School of Theater, Film and Television in 2003.
 She was a member of the UCLA Spring Sing Company.

 Career

 Early work

 Pedrad was a performer with the Sunday Company at The Groundlings.
 She frequently performed her one-woman show Me, Myself & Iran at the Los Angeles divisions of ImprovOlympic and the Upright Citizens Brigade Theatre.
 The show was selected for the 2007 HBO Comedy Festival in Las Vegas.
 She received an LA Weekly Best Comedic Performance of the Year Award as the lead in the comedic spoof After School Special.

-Pedrad made her first television appearance on an episode of Gilmore Girls.
+In 2006, Pedrad made her first television appearance on an episode of Gilmore Girls as a waitress with two lines.

 In 2007, she made a guest appearance on The Winner.
 She had a recurring role on ER as Nurse Suri.
 In 2009, she had a guest appearance on It's Always Sunny in Philadelphia.

-Saturday Night Live

 Pedrad joined the cast of Saturday Night Live in 2009 as part of the 35th (2009–2010) season.
 Pedrad became a repertory player in the 2011–12 season after two years of being a featured player.
 Pedrad left SNL in 2014 to work on Mulaney.

-Other work

-In 2006, she debuted on Gilmore Girls.
-Nasim was a background actress playing a waitress.
-Her role was taking the napkin away from the main character, Rory Gilmore.
-Rory was upset with the waitress for taking the napkin that was placed in-front of her.
-Her line was “I was just gonna get them out of your way.”
-And 20 seconds later she said, “Whatever.”